vasic-digital/SDK/Android/Documentation/Main.md

 # IPC SDK Technical Documentation

-The IPC SDK makes possible to extend the Android application with the additional functionality dynamically using the IPC communication and the 3rd party apps as the means of the extensibility.
+The IPC SDK makes possible to extend the Android application with the additional functionality dynamically using the IPC and the 3rd party apps as the means of the extensibility.

 The Client application is the main application, and the Extension application is the provider of the additional functionality.
 Communication goes in both directions and both application have to